asyrul21/recode-beginner-python/lectures/week-2/README.md

    <br/>

-### Creating Your First Repo
+## Creating Your First Repository

+_IMPORTANT NOTE_

+_You would only go through this part before starting on your course project - sometime in Week 8_

-Once you have set up your Git, you can then create a new repository:
+Once you have set up your Git, you can then create a new repository by following these steps:

 1. Create a new repository on your Github account.